epj-alter/Tableau-League-of-Legends/README.md

 Started by breaking down which metrics are most consistent between the teams that win the most, from there I grouped the metrics for each role, to have an idea of which of these metrics are KPIs for them.
 After that I was able to make a player ranking by grouping and sorting them by the KPIs found.

+# Glossary

+- **Win Rate:** How many games did the team win compared to the total of games the team has played.

+- **Gold:** In Game currency, used to buy champions items, that normally give enhanced power or abilities.
+Earned in multiple ways while in game.
+At the start of each game players have the same amount of gold.

+- **Kills:** Takedowns on enemy champions.
+After a champion is dead he goes to a wait state until the champion is allowed to play again, the time of wait increases the longer the game goes.
+Securing Kills grant gold and experience.

+- **Assists:** Assist are awarded to the champions that helped another champion secure a kill.
+It grants gold and experience.

+- **CS:** Creep Score, each lane (TOP, MID, Bottom) has a troup of soldiers(named minions or creeps), each enemy creep killed counts towards CS, killing them grant experience and gold.

+- **DMG % share:** How much damage did a champion do compared to the total damage of his team.

+- **DPM:** Damage dealt to enemy champions per minute.

+- **KPM:** Kills per minute.

+- **First Blood:** The first kill secured by any team after the game started. it normally gives bonus gold.

+- **First Turret:** The first turret secured by any team after the game started. it gives bonus gold.

+- **First Dragon:** The first dragon secured by any team after the game started. it gives bonus power.

+- **Gold diff:** How much gold a champion has compared to his enemy counterpart. @ 10 means at 10 minutes which is a classic "Laning Phase Statistic" which basically means it is an individual statistic. @ 15 means at 15 minutes which is a Middle game statistic normally after 15 minutes teams have already secured an objective and made plays together, that is why gold diff @ 15 is taken usually to measure team statistics.

+- **CS diff:** How many Creeps does a champion has killed compared to his counterpart.

+- **Wards:** In league of legends there is Fog of War which means players only see what their team units see.
+Wards are objects that grant vision around the area they are placed, they can also be destroyed by enemy team.

 # Resources

 - What is League of Legends?
 Told by LilyPichu